cafeamericano/UNC-10LiriBot/README.md

 APIs utilized include the Spotify API, BandsInTown API, and OMDB API.

 Node packages utilized include Axios (for making asynchronous HTTP requests), Moment (for formatting the dates of upcoming concerts), and DotEnv (for securely storing API keys).
+The built-in FS package is used for reading the contents of the random.txt file.

 ### Other Notes

+Search results are exported/saved to a file titled 'log.txt'.
+Results append to the text file rather than overwrite its contents.

 A video demonstration of LIRI Bot in action may be found at: https://github.com/cafeamericano/UNC-10LiriBot/blob/master/demonstration.MOV